antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 ## Run gulp automatically

-To automate things, we need to add these tasks to our `package.json` file:
+We don't want to have to run those commands every time we edit our scss files, of course.
+To automate this, we need to add these tasks to our `package.json` file:

 ```js
 "scripts": {